zapier/visual-builder/docs/_conversion/maintaining.md

 A breaking change happens when you need to change something that prevents us from being able to switch users' Zaps to the new version without their interaction.
 Breaking changes include:

-- Changing authentication
+- Changing the authentication scheme
-- Adding a new required field
+- Adding a new "required" input field or making a previously optional input field “required”
-- Removing a trigger/action/search
+- Removing or hiding a trigger/action/search
 - Changing the key of a trigger/search/action or any inputField
+- Removing an input or output field on a trigger/action

 ## Deprecation